Key PagesArchaeology&Performance 2002 |

-My research interests are currently changing, as I am becoming quite involved in issues of ageing, fashion and body image perhaps reflecting the fact that I am getting old!
+My research interests are currently changing, as I am becoming quite involved in issues of ageing, fashion and body image perhaps reflecting the fact that I am growing older!
 I participated in the research summer school on ageing at the Centre for Women, Ageing and Media in July 2013 at the University of Gloucestershire and am trying to develop more work in this growing area.
 I am a member of All Walks Beyond the Catwalk, an initiative founded by Caryn Franklin, Debra Bourne and supermodel Erin O'Connor to change current perceptions of the body in fashion and the media.

 My non-academic interests include yoga and swimming, as well as photography - I am an amateur photographer, working with medium format analogue cameras as well as digital.
 I also have a parallel career as a model, balancing commercial and editorial work.
 I occasionally perform - I danced in The Bridge, an interactive dance performance, part of Big Dance, which took place on the Millenium Bridge in June 2012 and have appeared twice (in 2012 and in 2013) in Hysteria, a play by Terry Johnson inspired by the famed encounter in 1938 between Sigmund Freud and Salvador Dali.
 I have also appeared in several music videos and in commercials, as well as editorial features.
-I also write a blog, The real does not efface itself using my model's pseudonym and from the perspective of a model.
+I write a blog, The real does not efface itself using my model's pseudonym and from the perspective of a model.

 Photo by Natalia Lipchanskaya, winner of Diversity Now 2013 Prize